 The committee's duties include analyzing and developing policy proposals to reach the goal of all citizens of the state having affordable healthcare available to them and to improve the delivery of healthcare services in Missouri.
-In addition, the committee shall monitor the design and implementation of any initiatives
+In addition, the committee shall monitor the design and implementation of any initiatives proposed by the Missouri Medicaid Reform Commission.

-01/18/2006 S First Read (S98) 01/26/2006 Second Read and Referred S Pensions, Veterans' Affairs and General Laws Committee (S137) 01/31/2006 Hearing Conducted S Pensions, Veterans' Affairs and General Laws Committee 02/21/2006 Voted Do Pass S Pensions, Veterans' Affairs and General Laws Committee - Consent 02/23/2006 Reported from S Pensions, Veterans' Affairs and General Laws Committee to Floor - Consent (S298) 03/01/2006 Removed S Consent Calendar 03/02/2006 Reported from S Pensions, Veterans' Affairs and General Laws Committee to Floor (S384) 03/13/2006 S Formal Calendar S Bills for Perfection
+01/18/2006 S First Read (S98) 01/26/2006 Second Read and Referred S Pensions, Veterans' Affairs and General Laws Committee (S137) 01/31/2006 Hearing Conducted S Pensions, Veterans' Affairs and General Laws Committee 02/21/2006 Voted Do Pass S Pensions, Veterans' Affairs and General Laws Committee - Consent 02/23/2006 Reported from S Pensions, Veterans' Affairs and General Laws Committee to Floor - Consent (S298) 03/01/2006 Removed S Consent Calendar 03/02/2006 Reported from S Pensions, Veterans' Affairs and General Laws Committee to Floor (S384) 03/15/2006 Bill Placed on Informal Calendar (S476) 03/27/2006 S Informal Calendar S Bills for Perfection